The Education University of Hong Kong

 * For definition of local and non-local applicants, please click here.
 Please check with the Immigration Department of HKSAR if there are any conditions / restrictions on your study in Hong Kong.

-(Other than the application fee, applicants are not required to pay any additional fees during the application process.
-In addition, please be reminded not to offer any advantage to EdUHK staff and/or any person involving admissions at EdUHK in connection with your application.
-Otherwise, your action may violate Hong Kong's Prevention of Bribery Ordinance (Cap.
-201).
+Probity Requirements: Other than the application fee, applicants are not required to pay any additional fees during the application process.
+Please be reminded not to offer any advantage to any EdUHK staff, officer, employee, and/or any person involved in the admission process at EdUHK in connection with any application.
+Otherwise, you may commit serious criminal offences under Prevention of Bribery Ordinance (Cap.
+201 of the laws of Hong Kong), which is punishable by imprisonment.

-EdUHK does not encourage students to entrust their application to any third party agents and we always contact applicants directly on updates regarding the applications.
-You must complete and submit your own application and provide your own personal and contact details.
-Please refer to the official EdUHK channels, such as programme websites and the admission system, for the required information to complete your application.)
+EdUHK, has not collaborated with any agency in Mainland China or Hong Kong on admission, and does not encourage students to entrust their applications to any third-party agents and we always contact applicants directly on updates regarding the applications.
+You must complete and submit your own application via the EdUHK online admissions system and provide your own personal and contact details.
+Please refer to the official EdUHK channels, such as programme websites and the admissions system, for the required information to complete your application.

 Upon the completion of the Programme, students should be able to: